Roundups|February 28, 2026|Francis

 Cronometer is the pick for anyone who cares about micronutrients, not just calories and protein.
 The free version tracks over 80 nutrients including vitamins, minerals, and amino acids.
 Its food database is smaller than MyFitnessPal's, but the entries are more accurate because Cronometer uses verified data sources like the USDA and NCCDB rather than user-submitted entries.

-The Gold subscription ($49.99/year) adds a food timestamp feature, fasting timer, and custom charts.
+The Gold subscription ($10.99/month) adds a food timestamp feature, fasting timer, and custom charts.
 But the free version already provides more nutritional detail than most paid apps.

 Pros: